Running COMSOL on our clusters#

 comsol batch slurm -np ${SLURM_CPUS_PER_TASK} -inputfile my_model.mph

-If you did everything right that last command should return a message with the batch job ID (16143086 in my example).
+If you did everything right that last command should return a message with the batch job ID (16143086 in this example).
 The progress of the calculation will be written in a Slurm output file which is specific to the job you are running.
 In the case of the job above you can take a quick look at the progress with a command like:

 $ tail slurm-16143086.out